Run cloud tests from Maestro Studio

 ### Execute and monitor

-After defining your settings, click **Run Flow on Cloud**.
-Maestro Studio will package your flows and app binary, then upload them to the cloud infrastructure.
+After defining your settings, click **Run Test**.
+Maestro Studio will package your tests and app binary, then upload them to the cloud infrastructure.

 You can monitor the execution directly within the Maestro Studio output terminal:

-* **Real-time Updates**: The output terminal displays the upload status and the live progress of each flow.
+* **Real-time Updates**: The output terminal displays the upload status and the live progress of each test.

 * **Success and Failure**: A summary shows how many tests passed or failed.
-If a flow fails, the specific error or failed assertion is displayed directly in the output terminal.
+If a test fails, the specific error or failed assertion is displayed directly in the output terminal.

 To deep-dive into a specific run, click the **View on Maestro Cloud** button in the output terminal.
 This opens the Maestro Cloud Console, where you can: